10 Add-Ons to Make Your Mac Better

 Big speakers with a subwoofer

 Face it: Macs have crummy speakers (or, worse, only one crummy speaker).
 With a decent set of speakers, games are more fun, music sounds like music instead of AM radio, and the voiceovers in your multimedia titles suddenly become intelligible.
 If you’re into sound, you’ll enjoy your Mac much more if you add a set of window-rattling speakers, preferably with a massive subwoofer to provide that booming bass that sound lovers crave.
 So crank it up!
 Any good speakers kick the stuffing out of the speakers built into any Mac.

 A killer set of speakers makes watching movies on your Mac a zillion times better.

-A new mouse and/or keyboard
+A new mouse or keyboard or both

 If you don’t really love the mouse or keyboard you’re using, do yourself a favor and beat them to death with a hammer.
 Then buy a mouse or keyboard that suits you.
 You’ll be so much happier if you upgrade to a mouse that’s easier to move around, is more comfortable to use, and maybe even has extra buttons and/or a scroll wheel.
 Or consider Apple’s Magic Trackpad so you can enjoy gestures like your laptop brethren and sisteren.

 You’ll be amazed at how much easier it is to work with a mouse, trackpad, or keyboard that fits your hand size and needs.